 Every participant must be on their own, without external help (unsupported).
 If you want to draw out, you must stop Live tracking system, contact organizers and tell about your situation.
-If case of emergency you can activate SPOT satellite help or contact by phone.
+If case of emergency you can contact by phone.
 Organizers will make everything they can to help the participant.

 All participants should have: